 FinTech is one industry that’s extremely interested in the successful implementation of connected everything.
 According to ItPro, 94% of businesses that have invested in IoT solutions have already seen a return on investment.
 To maintain their competitive strengths, business owners will have to use IoT in one way or another.

-Wearable technologies and FinTech: what are the opportunities?
+Wearable technology and FinTech: what are the opportunities?

 Wearable devices connected to various gadgets extend the capabilities of connected things.
 A recent study by Ericsson ConsumerLab shows that 74% of respondents believe multiple wearables and sensors will help them interact with other devices and physical things around them.